 5. Limit Control Switch Issues

-While no one really thinks about vacuuming or dusting their basement or garage, doing this will keep your furnace working efficiently.
+While no one thinks about vacuuming or dusting their basement or garage, doing this will keep your furnace working efficiently.

 7. Electrical Malfunction